fikarrahman/automation_test_saucedemo_fikar/README.md

 ![asgbdiuyabsdiuabsd](https://github.com/fikarrahman/automation_test_saucedemo_fikar/assets/139712706/9f7a409a-5f9f-4354-befb-5598529ae9b7)

-in the built in terminal there is a report of the automation tests itself
+in the built in terminal there is a report of the automation tests itself.

 ![aousdhoaubsdouabsduabsd](https://github.com/fikarrahman/automation_test_saucedemo_fikar/assets/139712706/595d1d89-6ce6-4b34-814f-0dc29109f00a)